typegoose/typegoose/docs/guides/advanced/class-transformer.md

 * a redundant step to first turn the output of the query into a full instance of `Account` : `plainToClass(..., ...)`
 * before being able to benefit from its features for serialization: `classToPlain(...)`

-The reson for doing this is so queries will output `DocumentType<Account>` (Mongoose Document) instead of required `Account` (Plain Object / instance of the Class) in this example.
+The reason for doing this is so queries will output `DocumentType<Account>` (Mongoose Document) instead of required `Account` (Plain Object / instance of the Class) in this example.

 `class-transformer` can only operate its magic on instances of annotated classes.